nolan1024/Wadiyatalkinabeet/readme.md

 ## Notes

-Unfortunately the 25mb file upload limit on here means the archive has to be fetched from tbls.kezza.vip, but dont worry if your selfhosting the process is automated.
+- Unfortunately GitHub implements a 25mb upload limit so the archive has to be fetched from tbls.kezza.vip, but don't stress if your selfhosting the process is automated.

+---